-10. Team Member Status and Conduct:
+11. Team Member Status and Conduct:

-10.1.
-All team members attending the Annual Student Conference Competition must be active AIChE members and must be registered for the Annual Student Conference.

-10.2.
-Faculty and graduate students can only act as sounding boards to the student queries.
+- 11.1.
+All team members attending the Annual Student Conference Competition must be active AIChE members and must be registered for the Annual Student Conference. - 11.2.
+Faculty and graduate students can only act as sounding boards to student queries.
 The faculty cannot be idea generators for the project.
-There is no restriction on requesting assistance on vehicle safety - teams may request safety assistance from their faculty advisor, other faculty members, other universities, and professional practitioners in industry and elsewhere.
+There is no restriction on requesting assistance on vehicle safety teams may request safety assistance from their faculty advisor, other faculty members, other universities, and professional practitioners in industry and elsewhere.
+All questions posed by rules and safety judges at the safety inspection and poster session must be answered by the undergraduate student team members and not by Faculty Advisors or any individual who is not an undergraduate student.
+The ability to explain car design, operation, safety and/or rules compliance is the responsibility of the undergraduate student team members. - 11.3.

-10.3.
 The students working on the project must sign a statement saying they have read, understand, and abided by the rules.
-This statement must be included in the EDP and must be available at the poster competition.

-10.4.
-The minimum team size is five (5) participants.
-All team members do not have to be present at the Annual Student Conference Chem-E-Car Competition®; however, all are encouraged to attend, if possible.
+This statement must be included in the EDP and must be available at the poster competition. - 11.4.
+The recommended minimum team size is five (5) participants.
+All team members do not have to be present at the Chem-E-Car Competition®; however, all are encouraged to attend, if possible.
 During the performance competition, only five (5) team members are allowed in the pit area at once.

-Team members can be swapped out during the competition, but only 5 are allowed in the area at a time.
+Team members can be swapped out during the competition.

-10.5.
-All team members and the faculty advisor MUST have completed the required safety training as outlined in the Chem-E-Car Competition® Safety Rules.

-10.6.
-All student chapter teams that are competing in the Regional Conference Competitions and the Annual Student Conference Competition must have submitted a Student Chapter Annual Report online to AIChE following the submission deadline.
+- 11.5.
+All team members and the faculty advisor MUST have completed the required safety training as outlined in the Chem-E-Car Competition® Safety Rules prior to participating in the competition. - 11.6.
+All student chapter teams that are competing in the Regional Conference Competitions and the Annual Student Conference Competition must have submitted a Student Chapter Annual Report online to AIChE by the submission deadline.
 If your Student Chapter failed to submit an Annual Report in the previous year, then the Student Chapter Chem-E-Car Team will not be permitted to compete.

-11. Winning Team and Awards, Sponsored by Chevron
+12. Winning Team and Awards, Sponsored by Chevron

-11.1 The winning team is the car that stops closest to the finish line.
-This is defined as the absolute value of the distance between the front most part of the car and the finish line.
+12.1 The winning team is the car that stops closest to the competition distance.
+This is defined as the absolute value of the distance between the front-most part of the car and the finish line, whether or not the car stops before or after the finish line.
 In case of ties, at the discretion of the Annual Student Conference judges, the team with the best average from the two runs may be declared the winner.
 Winners of the Annual Student Conference Chem-E-Car Performance Competition will be recognized immediately following the performance competition.

-11.2 The Annual Student Conference Performance and associated awards are:
+12.2 The Annual Student Conference Competition associated awards are: